ashleefv/LayeredSpheres_DDSdesign/README.md

 * simps.m This file performs Simpson's numerical integration.
 [Source](https://www.mathworks.com/matlabcentral/fileexchange/25754-simpson-s-rule-for-numerical-integration)
 * solve_cumul_drug_rel.m This file runs the forward problem for the average and best results for the parameter estimation.
 * solve_FD_spheres_variable_diffusivity.m This file solves the PDE for Fickian diffusion within a radially symmetric sphere.
+* CreatePubPlots.m creates all publication figures in the manuscript
 * CreateNodeFigure.m creates Figure S1
 * ScriptForExportingImages.m Converts and saves MATLAB plots to .pdf and .tiff, for the specified width and height size in inches.
 * two_spheres_data_form1_PCL_and_Chitosan.mat This data file contains the data for the experiments involving drug release from chitosan microparticles.
 A mat file must be loaded to perform the parameter estimation.